-Page Appearance Description Data Flow Diagram Process External Data Store Data Flow Gate Process is a process or activity in which data is used or generated.
+Page Appearance Description Process is a process or activity in which data is used or generated.
 External represents an external source, user or repository of the data.
-Data Store represents an internal physical or electronic repository of data, into and out of which data is stored and retrieved.
+Data Store represents an internal physical or electronic repository of data, into and

 Data Flow (connector) represents how data flows through the system, in physical or electronic form.

 Gate represents the termination point of incoming and outgoing messages on a lower level diagram (that is, messages to and from processes depicted elsewhere).